ncsa/Nightingale_real/docs/source/file_mgmt/globus.rst

 File Transfers with Globus
 -----------------------------

 Globus is a web-based file transfer system that works in the background to move files between systems with "Globus Endpoints".
-Nightingale will have a permanent Globus Endpoint named XXXXXXXXXX.
+Nightingale will have a permanent Globus Endpoint (with a name announced at that time).
 To transfer files to and from your directories using Globus, you will have to authenticate that endpoint, using your already-existing NCSA username, password, and NCSA account on Duo.

 One-time Setup
 ~~~~~~~~~~~~~~~~